Darina is a proud Ravenclaw and a fan of Stephen King. She enjoys being a part of an awesome team of... | See full bio

 So what has changed for UX in the new year?

-The evolution of internet-enabled handsets has made it more convenient for people to surf the Web from anywhere, at any time.
-That means that people can virtually window shop and make payments for products or services at the click of a button.
+The evolution of internet-enabled handsets has made it more convenient for people to surf the Web from anywhere, anytime.
+That means people can virtually window shop and make payments for products or services at the click of a button.

-As per Q1 of 2020, half of the US search traffic came from portable devices.
-According to UX stats for 2020, mobile use traffic has increased by about 30% compared to 2013 data.
+As of the end of 2021, over 60% of US search traffic came from mobile devices.
+What’s more, according to 2022 UX stats, the numbers have increased by about 1.4% compared to 2020’s Q4 data.

-Therefore, it’s essential to ensure that your website is accessible both by mobile phones and desktops.
+Therefore, it's essential to ensure that your website is accessible equally well by mobile phones and desktop devices.

 2. 74% of visitors are likely to come back to your site if it has good mobile UX.